squirrel-forge/node-twighouse/README.md

 ## Api usage

-You can require the TwigHouse class in your node script and run it, change internal options and extend it easily, look at the cli implementation and code comments to understand what to run in which order.
+You can require the TwigHouse class in your node script and run it, change internal options and extend it easily, look at the cli implementation and code comments to understand what to run in which order, currently there will be no extended documentation on the js api, since code comments should be sufficient to understand what works in which way.

 ```
+const cfx = require('@squirrel-forge/node-cfx').cfx;
 const TwigHouse = require('@squirrel-forge/twighouse');
-const twigH = new TwigHouse( console );
+const twigH = new TwigHouse( cfx );

 ```

 Now that you have reached the end, explore the code comments. if that does not help, please open an issue if you can't find an answer to your question, the squirrel will be glad to help.